sd4483/Obsidian/Blockchain/Lecture 04.md

 But not sure whther a node is connected or not, a problem that needs to be solved

-It all started with one node, running on the creatro
+It all started with one node, running on the creators computer.
+Other nodes connected to that over a network.

+In bitcoin, we use UTXO (Unspent transaction) mode to verify the transactions